logicly-au/docs.iar-dst.online/docs/developers.rst

 utilised by organisations wanting to easily integrate the capture of the scores and/or the computation of the recommended level of care into their own local systems.
 The mechanism for doing this will be via a request over the internet to the API service from the organisation’s local system.

-The Online API:
+This API:

 * Does not require the capture of any identifying information other than the organisation making the request;